 You can also use completely random colored blocks, if you want a really scrappy quilt effect, or if you are using up all your little scraps.

-Of course, with quilting and patchwork, clever people have always devised short cuts!
-One of these, which is used for nine patch quilts, is strip piecing.
-This speeds up your cutting and piecing time considerably.
+Of course, with quilting and patchwork, clever people have always devised shortcuts!
+One of these, used for nine patch quilts, is strip piecing quilt block designs.
+This considerably speeds up your cutting and piecing time.

-Cut your joined strips into smaller bands of three colours.
-The width of each segment that you cut must be ¼ inch (6 mm) wider than the height of one square.
+- Cut your joined strips into smaller bands of three colors.
+The width of each segment you cut must be ¼ inch (6 mm) wider than the height of one square.
 This is to give you your seam allowance.

 The simplest variation is to place plain blocks in between each nine patch quilt block.
 The plain blocks must be cut to the size of your completed nine patch block.
 If you choose to use three fabrics, instead of only two you can make nine patches with either a negative or a positive effect.

 - Negative - This has a medium color in the corners.

 - Positive - This has the lightest color in the corners.